40 Things No One Over 40 Should Ever Buy

 Plastic or Rubber Shoes of Any Sort

 This includes flip flops, Crocs, and any other silhouette that comes in plastic form.
 Plastic is not an acceptable shoe material, especially for a fully-fledged adult.
 The only exception?
 High quality rain boots if you live in a damp climate.
 And you don't even really need those, either.
-You can always opt for these 8 Stylish Dress Shoes That Will Survive the Elements.

 Ultra Skimpy Swimsuits